-Build a Slackbot · Cloudflare Workers docs
+Build a Slackbot

 IssueEvent, the payload sent from GitHub as part of your webhook configuration, includes an

-action (what happened to the issue: e.g. it was opened, closed, locked, etc.), the
+action (what happened to the issue: for example, it was opened, closed, locked, etc.), the

 issue itself, and the